szabogabor91/gimlet-website/src/docs/how-to-manage-staging-and-production-environment-configs.md

 ## Example

-The following example shows two files, on for staging, and one for production.
+The following example shows two files, one for staging, and one for production.

 They only differ in the replica count.
 However, you can have a completely unique set of configs in your envs.
 The manifest files controls it all.